Rhenium: History

 In 1908, Japanese chemist Masataka Ogawa announced that he had discovered the 43rd element and named it nipponium (Np) after Japan (Nippon in Japanese).
 In fact, he had found element 75 (rhenium) instead of element 43: both elements are in the same group of the periodic table.
 Ogawa's work was often incorrectly cited, because some of his key results were published only in Japanese; it is likely that his insistence on searching for element 43 prevented him from considering that he might have found element 75 instead.
 Just before Ogawa's death in 1930, Kenjiro Kimura analysed Ogawa's sample by X-ray spectroscopy at the Imperial University of Tokyo, and said to a friend that "it was beautiful rhenium indeed".
 He did not reveal this publicly, because under the Japanese university culture before World War II it was frowned upon to point out the mistakes of one's seniors, but the evidence became known to some Japanese news media regardless.
 As time passed with no repetitions of the experiments or new work on nipponium, Ogawa's claim faded away.
 The symbol Np was later used for the element neptunium, and the name "nihonium", also named after Japan, along with symbol Nh, was later used for element 113.
 Element 113 was also discovered by a team of Japanese scientists and was named in respectful homage to Ogawa's work.
 Today, Ogawa's claim is widely accepted as having been the discovery of element 75 in hindsight.

 Rhenium (Rhenus meaning: "Rhine") received its current name when it was rediscovered by Walter Noddack, Ida Noddack, and Otto Berg in Germany.
 In 1925 they reported that they had detected the element in platinum ore and in the mineral columbite.
 They also found rhenium in gadolinite and molybdenite.
 In 1928 they were able to extract 1 g of the element by processing 660 kg of molybdenite.
-It was estimated in 1968 that 75% of the rhenium metal in the United States was used for research and the development of refractory metal alloys.
+It was estimated in 1968 that 75 % of the rhenium metal in the United States was used for research and the development of refractory metal alloys.
 It took several years from that point before the superalloys became widely used.

 The original mischaracterization by Ogawa in 1908 and final work in 1925 makes rhenium perhaps the last stable element to be understood.
-Hafnium was discovered in 1923 and all other new elements discovered since then are radioactive.
+Hafnium was discovered in 1923 and all other new elements discovered since then do not have stable isotopes.